 Sunset Lake (Mount Rainier)

 Sunset Lake is a nonprofit summer camp and retreat center owned and operated by the Seventh-day Adventist Church.
-It offers a horsemanship add-on to its other camps.
-Beginner through intermediate riders will progress through riding lessons, earning a certificate at each level.
+It offers a horsemanship add-on to both its overnight and its day camps.
+Beginner through intermediate riders will progress through riding lessons, earning a certificate for completing each level.
 Campers will also participate in other camp activities.

 Ages: 8–17

-From novice to advanced, campers will learn to ride, care and groom horses, along with lots of traditional camp activities.
-Each camper will be matched with a horse for the week in these fun day and overnight camps on Vashon Island.
+From novice to advanced, campers will learn to care for, groom and ride horses, along with participating in lots of traditional camp activities.
+Staff evaluate riding ability at the beginning of the session and place campers in a riding group appropriate to skill level.
+Each camper will be matched with a horse for the week in these fun overnight camps on Vashon Island.
+Tiered pricing and financial aid are available.

 Animal Compassion Camp (Sultan)

-At Pasado’s Safe Haven, an 85-acre sanctuary for rescued animals, kids will learn about the animal residents.
-Activities include interacting with animals, hands-on projects, music, art and more.
-In these one- to three-day day camps, each day will be spent outside and around animals.
-Campers who are new to Pasado can attend the beginner week sessions in July.
-Experienced campers attend the advanced week sessions in August.
+At Pasado’s Safe Haven, an 85-acre sanctuary for rescued animals, kids will learn about the resident animals.
+Activities include interacting with the critters, hands-on projects, music, art and more.
+In these one- and three-day day camps, each day will be spent outside and around animals.
+Campers may choose their camp week based on animal interests and age groups.
+Financial assistance is available.

 Ages: 7–14